d11wtq/guile-docker/README.md

 This is a docker container for running Scheme code under GNU Guile.

-No further documentation provided, since I epxect not many people will care enough to want to use it ;)
+No further documentation provided, since I expect not many people will care enough to want to use it ;)